abdullin/viva-tools/README.md

 *Read the story below for the updates.*

-## Files

-Files folder contains a collection of references, docs and files found on the Github earlier.
-Of particular interest are: partial sources of Viva, Azido.msi and Dexter Gateware.

-## Parser

-Parser - a Python utility to parse Viva text files and experiment with converting it into different formats.
-The purpose is to explore the domain and figure out the most convenient format (human-readable for git diffing, yet convenient to read/write from the software).

-Currently using EDN and JSON.
-EDN displays nicely but is pain to read from the .NET C#.
-JSON is ugly to read but easier to deserialize.

-## Viewer

-Viewer is an experiment in loading Viva/Azido files and displaying them.
-The purpose is to find a set of technologies that fit the constraints and are the most comfortable for me to iterate rapidly upon.
-It is an extremely subjective thing.

-Current version does this with C# and GTK.

 # The story

-## Intro

 In year 2019 I got inspired with the robotic hand design (published and open sourced by the Haddington Dynamics).
 There was some exploration and blog posts: